 7SIGNAL required the ability to leverage insights from real-time information to recognize any potential issues or error events across its customers’ WiFi networks.
 Using existing error criteria from 7SIGNAL, Mission selected and integrated AWS components for the customer that can recognize errors in near real-time, and send automated alerts to customers detailing the issues.
 To power this solution, streaming data messages are processed in a mostly serverless environment using step functions (the only server being a backend Redshift cluster).
 The architecture takes high-volume data streams and compresses them into aggregated relational tables in Redshift for further analysis.
 These automated alerts inform customers of user experience problems so they may be resolved.
 The automated messages also include built-in logic controlling their frequency, such that alerts remain meaningful and not overwhelming.

-“Mission Cloud Foundation and Mission-led support are very attractive and useful services for us.
+“Mission Cloud Foundation and Mission Cloud Care are very attractive and useful services for us.
 We’re paying the same for first-level AWS support, but that support is significantly better, with rapid responses to issues.
 We meet with Mission’s team monthly to go over our environment with Mission’s enhanced usage reporting; this alone has saved us thousands of dollars.
 By starting with Mission as architecture consultants, and then working with their Sprint Team to stand up the new architecture, and then their support team on ongoing optimization and monitoring, we’ve been seamlessly backed by the same expertise from design, to implementation, to our ongoing operations.
 That whole strategy just fit us like a glove.”

 Chief Technology Officer